senzing-garage/demo-databases/README.md

 # demo-databases

 This repository contains pre-populated database files.
-The individual `README.md` files demonstrate how to download the files.
+The `README.md` in each directory explains how to download the files.

 1. [sqlite]